Article updated: May 24, 2021

 - Select a saved search.

-- Select Filters to open and apply different filters to your search results.
-You can filter results by keyword, platform, sentiment, emotion, and gender.
-You can also select to include or exclude specific authors, tags, languages, and locations.
-The results update in real-time after the filters are applied.
+- Select Filters to open the Filters panel and apply different filters to your search results.
+The results update in real-time as soon as you apply the filters.

 - Optionally, you can select the date picker to display mentions and metrics from a specific time frame.

 Note: You must re-apply filters each time you open a saved search.